frohlfing/laravel-auth/README.md

 Note: If you like to add additions user attributes, you may add the partials `_form.blade.php` and `_show.blade.php` to this folder which are included by the existing views.

+### Translation

+If you want to change the translation, publish the language files:

+    php artisan vendor:publish --provider="FRohlfing\Auth\AuthServiceProvider" --tag=lang

 ### Migrations

-Further, you can publish the migrations for this package to modify them:
+Further, you can publish the migrations:

     php artisan vendor:publish --provider="FRohlfing\Auth\AuthServiceProvider" --tag=migrations
-    php artisan migrate

 ### Menu